beyond-all-reason/Beyond-All-Reason/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 PR Template!
-If any commented sections are not relevant to this PR, remove them.
+Please make sure to give your PR a relevant title so a squash merge remains descriptive If any commented sections are not relevant to this PR, remove them.
 Please fill out the uncommented sections with any relevant information.
 -->